-With the blurred lines between small business and big corporations and people not being able to tell the difference, it's getting increasingly difficult to stand out in a world of logos, profiles, adverts and your competition.
-You could be the worst SMART Repairer in the area but if your profiles look great, and your logo looks flashy, you'll get those calls, and it works the other way too, you could be the best quality workmanship for the customers money but where they can't find your profile because it's not there in the results, or your logo looks outdated and something created by a 10 year old, it could lose you customers.
+With the blurred lines between small businesses and big corporations and people not being able to tell the difference, it's getting increasingly difficult to stand out in a world of logos, profiles, adverts and your competition.
+You could be the worst SMART Repairer in the area but if your profiles look great, and your logo looks flashy, you'll get those calls, and it works the other way too, you could be the best quality workmanship for the customers' money but where they can't find your profile because it's not there in the results, or your logo looks outdated and something created by a 10-year-old, it could lose you, customers.

 So how do I sort this out I hear you ask.